numspot/terraform-provider-numspot/docs/resources/vm.md

 If you specify a snapshot ID, the volume size must be at least equal to the snapshot size.<br />
 If you specify a snapshot ID but no volume size, the volume is created with a size similar to the snapshot one.
 - `volume_type` (String) The type of the volume (`standard` \| `io1` \| `gp2`).
 If not specified in the request, a `standard` volume is created.<br />
- For more information about volume types, see [About Volumes > Volume Types and IOPS](https://docs.outscale.com/en/userguide/About-Volumes.html#_volume_types_and_iops).

 Read-Only: